 The residence hall complexes on the Utica Campus provide housing for up to 450 students.
 Modified rooms for students with disabilities and gender-neutral rooms are available.
 The Willis V. Daugherty Residence Hall is named for an MVCC Trustee Emeritus.
-Three others are named for New York State historical figures: Thomas D. Penfield, Edward Huntington, and John Butterfield.
-Bellamy Hall honors Oneida County historical figure Francis Bellamy, author of the "Pledge of Allegiance."
+The others are named for New York State historical figures: Thomas D. Penfield, Edward Huntington, John Butterfield and Francis Bellamy, author of the "Pledge of Allegiance."